 Expats in search of leafy suburban living can choose from the beautiful neighbourhoods around the Herăstrău, Kiseleff or Floreasca Parks in northern Bucharest.
 This includes areas such as Dorobanți, Primăverii and Domenii.
 These areas are popular with expats for their proximity to the city’s international schools and are well-connected to the city centre.

 Kiseleff and Dorobanți are among the city’s older and more exclusive neighbourhoods.
-Most of the city’s international embassies are found here and expats who can afford it will find plenty of charming and stylish old villas with gardens.
+Most of the city’s international embassies are found here.
+Expats who can afford it will find plenty of charming and stylish old villas with gardens.

 Areas for young and single expats in Bucharest